 Landing your first sale won’t matter if the customer doesn’t receive it.
 Buy supplies and look for trustworthy partners.
 Determine shipping costs and price accordingly.
 Package your products securely.
 Include thank you cards, brochures, and other marketing materials that may further build your relationship with your customer.

 Let Lumaprints help you achieve your business goals.
-Have your photos and artworks printed on a variety of medium - canvas, framed canvas, metal, and fine art paper – and be delivered to your customers with our drop shipping service.
+Have your photos and artworks printed on a variety of medium – canvas, framed canvas, metal, fine art paper, framed fine art paper, and peel and stick prints – and be delivered to your customers with our drop shipping service.